ColemanGariety/derivation-machine/README.md

 For a good description of propositional logic, see this page: https://en.wikipedia.org/wiki/Propositional_calculus

 What we want is to give the program a book problem, and for the derivation machine to prove that it is true.
 The program lazily builds an infinite tree of logical sentences which "follow" from the given premises.
-Once it generates something that remembles the conclusion it walks backwards to the root, making not of each step it took.
+Once it generates something that remembles the conclusion it walks backwards to the root and prints the result.

 ---